tribbie/vagrant-python-poetry/README.md

 ## Vagrant SSH

+We should now have a Vagrant virtual machine running.

-Setting up the Poetry project can be done inside your Vagrant machine.
+Setting up the Poetry project can be done using the terminal inside your Vagrant machine.
-Access this via:
+Access the machine via:

     vagrant ssh